1 Corinthians 13:2. if I… have not love, I am nothing.

 I know it can be easy to read 1 Corinthians 13 as just more performancism.
-If you don’t perform well at loving others you are nothing.
-But if you figure out how to love well, then you are something.
-You are valuable.
+Be a better at loving.
+If you don’t perform well at loving you’re a failure.
+A nothing.
+If and when you figure out how to love, then you are something.
+Then you will be valuable.

-But what if this is not how this great “Love Chapter” is to be read?
-What if Paul is showing us that the only way to love is to first be loved.
+But that is not how this great “Love Chapter” is to be read?
+Paul is actually showing us that the only way to love others is to first be loved.
 That is, first we must accept our worth based solely on the fact that we belong to God out of his sheer love and grace, and not out of our own performance or achievement.

-What if love isn’t something we earn, or even something at which we succeed or fail, but rather it is something that is?
-Just is.
-A State of being.
+In Christ, love isn’t something we earn, or even something at which we succeed or fail.
+Instead love is something that just is?
+It’s a state of being- Love IS.

 1 Corinthians 13:4-7.
 4 Love is patient and kind; love does not envy or boast; it is not arrogant 5 or rude.
 It does not insist on its own way; it is not irritable or resentful; 6 it does not rejoice at wrongdoing, but rejoices with the truth.
 7 Love bears all things, believes all things, hopes all things, endures all things.

-Maybe this is where we need to start.
-Maybe we need to move away from seeing our love as a performance or a goal to accomplish.
-And instead see it as what it really is- a fruit, a gift, a life of faith not works.
+Maybe this is where we all need to start.
+Maybe we need to move away from seeing our love as a performance or a standard to live up to, and instead see it as what it really is.
+A fruit.
+A gift.
+A life that is already in us.
+Faith not works.